 Ardenwood Farms – Seasonally changing activities and events make Ardenwood Farms in Fremont a fun day trip.

 Sulphur Creek Nature Center – Animal education and drop-in toddler activities are programmed into this Hayward destination’s year-round fun.

 Recurring activities for kids in San Leandro

-Three big box stores are hosts to weekly drop-in activities for children.
+These big box stores are hosts to drop-in activities for children.

-Home Depot offers hands-on kids’ workshops the first Saturday of the month and they are free!
+Home Depot offers hands-on kids’ workshops the first Saturday of every month and they are free!
 More details about Home Depot kids activities >